maim-lain/schooloflust/walkthrough.md

 ## 9/9 (Fri)

 ### Entrance:
-- (Received utility room key, teddy bear, and 2x drinks)
+- (Received utility room key, teddy bear+, and 2x drinks)
-- Pretend to drink it -> Optional: Ask the two questions -> I'm not going down there!
+- Pretend to drink it -> Ask the two questions -> I'm not going down there!

 ---